 Eleganza Jewellery ltd has a set up in Panama

-BFL Hydro has small hydroelectric projects in Honduras and Guatemala with an office in Guatemala city.
+BFL Hydro has done small hydroelectric projects in Honduras and Guatemala.

 Alok Master Batches has a joint venture plant (in collaboration with a local firm) in Paraguay to make colour additives used in plastic industry